Applications for the Spring 2026 program are open and due Friday, December 26.

 Rational Points on Elliptic Curves

-An elliptic curve is the set of zeros of a cubic polynomial in two variables.
+An elliptic curve is the set of solutions of a cubic polynomial in two variables.
 When the polynomial has rational coefficients, a major interest is to describe integer and rational solutions.
 It turns out, there is a simple geometric operation one can assign to these solutions, which turn them into a group.
 The study of these groups lead to a powerful theory.
-For example, it can be used to show that the elliptic curve y^2 = x^3 + 3 has infinitely many rational solutions, which is by no means obvious.
-This is our principle objective in this project.
-We can also explore the many applications elliptic curves have to cryptography.
+For example, it can be used to show that the equation y^2 = x^3 + 3 has infinitely many rational solutions, which is by no means obvious.
+Elliptic curves are central to number theory, having applications to cryptography, diophantine approximation, and played a major role in the proof of Fermat’s Last Theorem.
+We will explore all this and more in this project.

 Prerequisites: Calculus I & II, group theory.
-Some linear algebra, real & complex analysis, and basic number theory may be useful, but is not required.
+Some linear algebra, real & complex analysis, and elementary number theory may be useful, but is not required.

 Invitation to Ergodic Theory